andrewdyer/php-package-template/README.md

 ## Getting Started

 If you like what you've seen so far and think this setup fits your needs, you can quickly get started by clicking the **Use this template** button at the top of the repository on GitHub.

+## Contributing

+Before contributing to this project, please refer to the [contributing](./CONTRIBUTING.md) documentation.